DerpMind/Handwriting_Generator/README.md

-This is the first project of an amazing team of derpers
+This is the first project of a derper